FortuneV13/harmony_node_stats/README.md

 Once complete you should get a ping from vStatsBot to know it installed correctly.

-A special thanks to Patrick (Easy Node Validator) for supplying this script to help speed up the installation process.
+A special thanks to Patrick (Easy Node Validator) for supplying this install script to help speed up the installation process.

 ## Manual Installation:
 ### Get a token